oracle-livelabs/security/database/advanced/data-masking-subsetting-TTT24/data-masking-subsetting.md

 ## Task 3: Data Discovery- Create New Sensitive Types

 ### Objective
-Create two new **Sensitive Types** for **USERID** and **PASSWORD**: To identify columns containing sensitive data like Email ID, User ID, and Password, we rely on the **Sensitive Types** library in Data Masking and Subsetting.
+Create two new **Sensitive Types** for **USERID** and **PASSWORD** columns: To identify columns containing sensitive data like Email ID, User ID, and Password, we rely on the **Sensitive Types** library in Data Masking and Subsetting.
 This library includes a range of predefined Sensitive Types representing specific data categories, and it also allows users to add custom Sensitive Types.
-Since **EMAIL_ID** is already available as a predefined Sensitive Type, we would create two new Sensitive Types for **USERID** and **PASSWORD** to complete our requirements.
+Since **Email ID** is already available as a predefined Sensitive Type, we would create two new Sensitive Types: **USER_ID** and **PASSWORD** to complete our requirements.

 ### Steps
 1. Navigate to **Sensitive Types** under **Data Discovery**.